 If I believe that a client poses a serious risk to someone else, I am required to take protective actions.
 These actions may include notifying the potential victim, contacting the police, or seeking hospitalization for the client.
-If the client threatens to harm her or himself, and I am not able to resolve the situation in treatment, I may seek hospitalization for the client or contact family members or others who can help provide protection.
+If the client threatens to harm her or himself or I have reason to be concerned for a client's safety, and I am not able to resolve the situation in treatment, I may seek hospitalization for the client or contact family members or others who can help provide protection.